 The chief goal of our municipal government is to maintain and enhance the quality of life for Chatham Borough residents.
 As elected officials, Governing Body members are responsible for making decisions of policy and law, which are duly implemented by the Borough's core professional staff.
-Supporting this process are the Borough's municipal employees, along with numerous volunteers who serve on its diverse Boards, Commissions, and Advisory Committees.
 I am happy to report that through their combined efforts, Chatham continues to offer an excellent quality of life marked by a positive, friendly environment for residents and businesses alike.